What Is Garage Floor Epoxy

 Is Epoxy Flooring Slippery?

 Epoxy flooring can be slippery when wet if a high-gloss finish is used without traction additives.
-Slip resistance can be added through:
+All ArmorGarage epoxy systems for garage use come with a non-slip additive as standard.
+We strongly recommend non-slip additives be used whenever a floor will be subject to wet conditions.

 The level of traction should be selected based on how the space is used.
-Many systems can be paired with purpose-made non-slip additives for added grip without destroying cleanability.
+Many systems can be paired with purpose-made non-slip additives to enhance grip without compromising cleanability.

-Epoxy flooring can be installed by DIY users just as easily as with a professional installer.
+Epoxy flooring can be installed by DIY users just as easily as by a professional installer.
 DIY success depends more on preparation and choosing the right system than on prior experience.
-A high quality garage epoxy kit will be designed with first time users in mind.
+A high-quality garage epoxy kit will be designed with first-time users in mind.

-- Fast-cure one-day type systems can be less forgiving for novices.
+• Fast-cure one-day systems such as Polyaspartics can be less forgiving for novices due to short pot life (10–15 minutes).

-Can Epoxy Be Apllied Over a Previous Paint?
+Can Epoxy Be Applied Over a Previous Paint?

 See our How To Epoxy Paint Over An Existing Coating PDF.